MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/turn-on-automatic-logon.md

 - Requirement to authenticate to wired network authentication services.
 - Other network services are required to establish a connection between the client network and a network with Internet connectivity.

 No settings are available to delay the automatic user logon for a Microsoft Entra ID user until the network connectivity is available.
-The computer would attempt the logon and fail as no server endpoint is available to process the logon request.
+The computer will attempt the logon and fail as no server endpoint is available to process the logon request.

 [!INCLUDE [Third-party disclaimer](../../includes/third-party-disclaimer.md)]